gekkekoe/ecodan-esp32/README.md

 ESP32(S3) configuration files ecodan-ha-local and esphome

 # required hardware
 If you don't want to solder, use one of the boards that supports 5v on the GPIO ports.
+It also should work for airco units with cn105 connectors.

 Tested boards